cloudblue/google-workspace-connect-report/reports/google_workspace_report/README.md

 You can configure the report according to the following:

-- Request creation date range
+- Subscription creation date range
-- List of transaction types (test, production)
+- Transaction type (test, production)
 - List of marketplaces
+- Subscription status